 Eye doctors have long recommended wearing sunglasses all year round.
-The protection provided by sunglasses helps to prevent a number of serious health conditions such as cataracts, macular degeneration, photokeratitis, pterygium, and even skin cancer in and around the eyelids.
+The protection they provide helps to prevent a number of serious health conditions, such as cataracts, macular degeneration, photokeratitis, pterygium, and even skin cancer in and around the eyelids.

-If eye health is important to you, consider wearing polarized sunglasses.
+If eye health is important to you, you should seriously consider wearing polarized sunglasses.
 These special lenses were invented by Edwin Land in 1929.
-Incidentally, Land founded the Polaroid camera company, so he experimented with all kinds of lenses.
+(Incidentally, Land founded the Polaroid camera company, so he experimented with all kinds of lenses.)
 At first, polarized eyeglass lenses were used only by professionals and athletes who spent long hours outdoors.
-Over time, however, medical researchers realized that almost everyone could benefit from wearing polarized lenses, and technological advances made these lenses inexpensive enough for ordinary consumers.
+Over time, however, medical researchers realized that almost everyone could benefit from wearing polarized lenses, and technological advances eventually made these lenses inexpensive enough for ordinary consumers.

-We’ve already touched on a couple of benefits of wearing polarized sunglasses, but you might be surprised to learn about more.
-If you are interested in getting a pair of polarized sunglasses, look into our men's sunglasses and women's sunglasses.
-Check out our popular sunglasses styles at our pop up shows!
+We’ve already touched on a couple of the key benefits of wearing polarized sunglasses, but you might be surprised to learn that their advantages are numerous.
+If you're interested in getting a pair of polarized sunglasses, look into our men's sunglasses and women's sunglasses, and check out our popular sunglasses styles at our pop up shows!

 Drivers face all kinds of unpleasant glares and reflections on sunny days.
-Windows, mirrors, road signs, and the streets themselves all reflect light, creating a barrage of visual distractions.
-Glare puts incredible strain on the eyes, and you may find that your eyes feel tired and even sore after a long day of driving in the sun.
-Be sure to look into the benefits of mirrored sunglasses, as well as our own mirrored sunglasses line.
+Windows, mirrors, road signs, and even the streets themselves all reflect light, creating a barrage of visual distractions.
+Glare puts incredible strain on the eyes, and you may find that your eyes feel tired and possibly even sore after a long day spent driving in the sun.
+Mirrored lenses can help, so be sure to look into the benefits of mirrored sunglasses as well as our own mirrored sunglasses line.

-Additionally, many people find that polarized lenses help them in hazy and foggy conditions as well as bright and sunny weather.
-This makes sense because polarization enhances and sharpens details.
+Additionally, many people find that polarized lenses help them in hazy and foggy conditions, as well as in bright and sunny weather.
+This makes sense, because polarization enhances and sharpens details.

 Glare causes eye strain, which leads to a host of other problems.
-When you have to squint to see clearly, your eyes can end up red, irritated, and fatigued, and you can even get headaches as a result.
+When you have to squint to see clearly, your eyes can end up red, irritated, and fatigued, and you might even find yourself getting headaches as a result.

 Polarized lenses can help you to avoid eye strain by offering clear and crisp images.
 You won’t have to squint or strain in order to see through the reflected light.

-When you see an image that is tangled up because of the sun’s many reflections, your brain has a hard time sensing what you’re seeing and determining how to respond.
-Polarized sunglasses, therefore, help your brain to more accurately perceive your surroundings and to improve reaction time.
-This is important for driving, but it can also be hugely important in sports and recreational activities.
+When you see an image that seems all tangled up because of the sun’s many reflections, your brain has a hard time sensing what you’re seeing and determining how to respond.
+Polarized sunglasses help your brain to more accurately perceive your surroundings and to improve reaction time.
+This is important for safe driving, but it can also be hugely important in sports and a wide variety of recreational activities.

-Keep in mind that there are a few times when reducing glare can actually cause some problems.
-In winter time, reduced glare can make it difficult for you to see black ice, which is already difficult to see.
+Still, it's important to keep in mind that there are a few times when reducing glare can actually cause some problems.
+In wintertime, reduced glare can make it difficult for you to see black ice, which is already difficult to see.
 Also, LCD screens can look strange when viewed through polarized lenses.
-Understanding how polarized lenses work will help you to know when and how to use them.
+Fortunately, understanding how polarized lenses work will help you to know when and how to use them to their best effect.

-For more information about polarized sunglasses, or to try on a pair of our polarized, wooden sunglasses, come see us at our pop up shows, your NYC sunglasses source as well as your source to buy sunglasses online.
+For more information about polarized sunglasses, or to try on a pair of our polarized wooden sunglasses, come see us at our pop up shows.
+We're pleased to be your NYC sunglasses source, as well as your source to buy sunglasses online!